Ziqi-Yang/.emacs.d/README.typ

 + Private configurations are in module `my-private-configs`, which is not inclued in git repo.

++ If you find changing configuration doesn't apply, it's probably you have randomly generates a `elc` file under the same directory of the source file.

 == Understand Concepts
 === `align-regexp` Explain
 #link("https://gniuk.github.io/2020-11-18-Emacs-align-regexp-explained-in-detail/")[Emacs Align Regexp Explained In Detail]